Markets.com Review and Tutorial 2018

-Markets.com are a leading broker, offering CFD and Forex trading, via a bespoke trading platform.
+Markets.com are a leading financial services brand, offering CFD and Forex trading, via a bespoke trading platform.
 Operating in 15 languages with clients in over 100 countries.
-They provide an unparalleled asset list, and are one of the fastest growing brokers online.
-The brand is a subsidiary of Playtech, a company listed on the London Stock Exchange, forming part of the FTSE 250.
+They provide an unparalleled asset list, and are one of the fastest growing brands online.
+The brand is operated by SafeCap, and they are a subsidiary of Playtech, a company listed on the London Stock Exchange, forming part of the FTSE 250.

 Here are some of the key details about the Markets.com brand;

 - Demo Account – Yes.
 Available instantly on sign-up.

 - Offer details – No current deposit bonus promo

 - Mobile App – Yes.
 See more detail below.